khchen/winim/readme.md

 # Winim

-Winim contains windows API and constant definitions for Nim.
+Winim contains Windows API, struct, and constant definitions for Nim.
-Most definitions are translated from "D WinAPI programming" by Andrej Mitrovic.
-Some others translated from MinGW's windows headers.
+The definitions are translated from MinGW's Windows headers.

-The module also include some windows string type utilities and windows COM support.
+The module also include some Windows string type utilities and Windows COM support.
 See winstr.nim and com.nim for details.

 ## Install